The SAINT Edge Pistol Is No Joke

 The real heart of the pistol is the forearm brace, and in this regard, the Edge Pistol comes up aces across the board.
 Springfield Armory® chose to utilize the Maxim Defense CQB Brace.
 The Maxim brace is not a cheap option, but it is by far the best on the market today.
 Looking at it, and the total price of the SAINT Edge Pistol, all I can think is that Springfield got a hell of a price break for buying in bulk.

 The brace alone is reason enough to choose this as your pistol.

-The Maxim collapses to an almost unbelievably small package.
-Fully stowed (but with no negative effect on the functioning of the gun), it feels like your eye is touching the sight.
+The Maxim offers an almost unbelievably small package.
 It is near magic they made this pistol run with such a small buffer tube, but they did.
-Pressing a single button on the stock, with a slight pull of the fingers, slams the brace fully open.
+Pressing a single button on the brace, with a slight pull of the fingers, slams the brace fully open.
 Ready to rock and roll.
 Ready to have some fun.

 The new SAINT Edge Pistol is a high-performance weapon, one that I recommend highly.
 It has all the benefits of an SBR, with the paperwork of a pistol.
 Springfield Armory® has batted one out the park with this model.
 I suggest you get yours while the getting is good.